asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

 ```

-#### Solution
+Solution"

 You already have the AMR codec installed.
 Run  `configure`  with the  `--disable-opencore-amr`  option specified.

-###  pjproject fails to build: video linker errors
+####  pjproject fails to build: video linker errors

 When building pjproject, linker errors referring to various video methods are displayed, e.g.:

 ```
 /home/mjordan/projects/pjproject/pjmedia/lib/libpjmedia-videodev.so: undefined reference to `pjmedia_format_init_video'